Skip to content

 • Total: 12 weeks, saved $400K

 The difference?
-We heard the performance engineer who'd benchmarked both.
-In the traditional model, she wouldn't have spoken up in the architecture committee meeting.
+The Deep Democracy approach surfaced input from a performance engineer who had benchmarked both options.
+In the traditional model, this voice wouldn't have been heard in the architecture committee meeting.

 Here's how to start tomorrow: